qpias/world_bank_exercise/README.md

 [![tslint](https://img.shields.io/badge/linted%20by-TSLint-brightgreen.svg)](https://palantir.github.io/tslint/)
 [![tested with node](https://img.shields.io/badge/tested%20with-node--tap-yellow.svg)](https://github.com/tapjs/node-tap)

 Simple API and a quick, hacky, crappy UI to explore some World Bank data.
+I would not normally put the API and UI in the same microservice but I did not want to start a new project for the UI since it is just to showcase the API.

+Install and start the dev server as described below and see the UI at http://localhost:8000/ and the API at http://localhost:8000/api/?countries=BR;CN;FI.
+You can play around with the country params but some countries are missing required data and will not work.
+Error handling is included.
+And some tests too to test that.

 Based on https://github.com/nucleode/typescript-microservice-starter boilerplate with some added configs for the React UI.
 Most of the below content is from the readme for this boilerplate project.

-Start the dev server and see the UI at http://localhost:8000/ and the API at http://localhost:8000/api/?countries=BR;CN;FI.
-You can play around with the country params but some countries are missing required data and will not work.
-Error handling is included.
-And some tests too.

 ## API files description